isomerpages/moe-fuhuapri/_departments/English Language.md

 The STELLAR curriculum anchors on a whole-part-whole approach in which a selected text provides the context for learning of specific reading and comprehension skills, speaking and listening, grammar as well as vocabulary.
-The knowledge and skills are then applied in writing of different text types.
+The knowledge and skills are then applied in writing of different text types.&nbsp;

 The school-based curriculum enhances the learning through the specific application of thinking routines and concepts and then applying these routines across different units and related subjects.
 Authentic experiences are also key to deep learning of dispositions and skills.
 Learning experiences are carefully planned with the intention of integrating appropriate learning objectives across different subjects.
-For example, English Language, Outdoor Education and Mathematics skills are applied in the Primary 1 Learning journey to the Singapore Zoo.
+For example, English Language, Outdoor Education and Mathematics skills are applied in the Primary 1 Learning journey to the Singapore Zoo.&nbsp;